 at Shoreham.
 For that, you’ll complete the same 18 month integrated course as the main three (L3, CAE or FTE) and you’ll end up with the same licence.
 On top of this you will need to factor in some accommodation and living costs but with the help of the school you can conservatively work on a additional £10000 to £15000 living costs during your training.
 That could be a lot less if you live at home whilst training!
 Other schools you may like to look at at are Stapleford, Bournemouth Commercial Flight Training, Aeros, Tayside Aviation, Airways Exeter, Airways Academy and Multiflight.

-With your accommodation costs as an extra it’s possible that you could complete your training for under £80000, a saving of £20000 over the big three schools.
+With your accommodation costs as an extra it’s possible that you could complete your training for under £100,000!

-We did mention that you can complete your training for £50000.
-That’s by undertaking a modular course
+We did mention that you can complete your training for approximately £50000 - that’s by undertaking a modular course

 .
 Modular means you study for each component of the licence over a time that suits you and you can continue to work your day job or career, whilst studying for your ground exams of an evening and completing your flight training on weekends and during your annual leave.
 A good starting point to learn about modular is to visit the Wings Alliance